 In general, companies using the new target validation service will benefit from a faster turnaround and final decision, more comprehensive written feedback as well as unique opportunities to get direct insights from our team and clarify technical questions in one-on-one calls.
 Companies benefit from:

 Initial screening of target submission

 Up to two target assessments (1 preliminary and 1 official or 2 official) by a Target Validation Team*

 For each assessment, one comprehensive target validation report including recommendations to address non-compliances if applicable and a written decision letter within 30 business days.
 The 30 business days start to count from the moment the contract has been fully executed by both parties.

-Up to 120 min of feedback conversations with a technical expert from the SBTi
+Up to 60 min of feedback conversations after each assessment

 Assistance with formulating the final wording of a target for official validations only (if approved)

-The new target validation service will cost USD 5000, which includes up to two target assessments (companies can choose between one preliminary and one official, or two official validations).
-Subsequent resubmissions under the new service would cost USD 2500 per submission.
+The new target validation service will cost USD 4950 (+ applicable VAT), which includes up to two target assessments (companies can choose between one preliminary and one official, or two official validations).
+Subsequent resubmissions under the new service would cost USD 2500 (+ applicable VAT) per submission.
 Note that resubmissions will only include one target assessment (preliminary or official).
 The resubmission price is available to companies that have submitted at least once using the new target validation service, 2) already have approved targets but need to update them, and/or 3) were approved through a preliminary* validation under the current service.